sflavelle/writing/Shorts and One-Shots/JevilxReader Stories/Better The Jevil You Know.md

 "And he began to believe, Y/N, that if such a thing *were* truth, that anything he did no longer mattered; that if his actions no longer mattered, he could do whatever he pleased without consequences; that if he could do whatever he pleased without consequences, he was breaking free of this 'predetermined control' he saw as reality."

 "I tried my best to talk sense back into him, but... he quickly grew out of control, after that," Seam finished sadly.
 "He became violent, and dangerous, and he unleashed his full magical capability.
 In the end... as his friend, the Four Kings and I were forced to incapacitate him, and lock him away until the end of his days in a special cell, deep beneath Card Castle.
+The key was thereafter broken into pieces, such that such a power could not be unleashed.
 Jevil, as I knew him, was... no more."

 Your mind boggled as you processed the words of the former Court Magician.
 And you weren't entirely sure how to respond either.
 After all, you already *knew* that Deltarune was a video game, at least where you came from.
 Plus, you had grown adjusted to the weird 'dialogue box' that was a regular vision at this point.